ChandraCXC/iris-docs/markdown/threads/plot/index.md

 When SED data is read into Iris, it displays in the Iris Visualizer, where you can interact with the data plot in various ways.
-You can open the Iris Visualizer from the desktop icon "SED Viewer."
+You can open the Iris Visualizer from the desktop icon "Iris Visualizer."
 The terms *Iris Visualizer* and *SED Viewer* are used interchangeably throughout the documentation.
 The options available for customizing the data display are described in this thread.